Cowa/leafy/README.md

 # Leafy
 > LEaFy - Language procEssing Flow

-An UIMA-like... but concurrent and distributed by nature
+An UIMA-like... but lightweight, concurrent and distributed by nature

 ## Usage